 Achievement level Level descriptor 0 The student does not achieve a standard described by any of the descriptors below.
 1-2 The student: i. creates a limited product/outcome in response to the goal, global context and criteria ii. demonstrates limited thinking skills iii. demonstrates limited communication and social skills.
 3-4 The student: i. creates a basic product/outcome in response to the goal, global context and criteria ii. demonstrates adequate thinking skills iii. demonstrates adequate communication and social skills.
-5-6 The student: creates a substantial product/outcome in response to the goal, global context and criteria demonstrates substantial thinking skills demonstrates substantial communication and social skills.
+5-6 The student: i. creates a substantial product/outcome in response to the goal, global context and criteria ii. demonstrates substantial thinking skills iii. demonstrates substantial communication and social skills.
 7-8 The student: i. creates an excellent product/outcome in response to the goal, global context and criteria ii. demonstrates excellent thinking skills iii. demonstrates excellent communication and social skills.

+Criterion D: Reflecting
-ess of the outcome against their criteria

-as extended their knowledge and understanding of the topic

-and the global context

-iii. reflect on their development as IB learners through the project.
+- evaluate the quality of the product/success of the outcome against their criteria - reflect on how completing the project has extended their knowledge and understanding of the topic and the global context - iii. reflect on their development as IB learners through the project.

 Achievement level Level descriptor 0 The student does not achieve a standard described by any of the descriptors below.
-1-2 The student: presents a limited evaluation of the quality of the product/success of the outcome against his or her criteria presents limited reflection on how completing the project has extended his or her knowledge and understanding of the topic and the global context presents limited reflection on his or her development as an IB learner through the project.
-3-4 The student: i. presents a basic evaluation of the quality of the product/success of the outcome against his or her criteria ii. presents adequate reflection on how completing the project has extended his or her knowledge and understanding of the topic and the global context iii. presents adequate reflection on his or her development as an IB learner through the project.
+1-2 i. presents a limited evaluation of the quality of the product/success of the outcome against his or her criteria ii. presents limited reflection on how completing the project has extended his or her knowledge and understanding of the topic and the global context iii. presents limited reflection on his or her development as an IB learner through the project.
+3-4 i. presents a basic evaluation of the quality of the product/success of the outcome against his or her criteria ii. presents adequate reflection on how completing the project has extended his or her knowledge and understanding of the topic and the global context iii. presents adequate reflection on his or her development as an IB learner through the project.
 5-6 i. presents a substantial evaluation of the quality of the product/success of the outcome against his or her criteria ii. presents substantial reflection on how completing the project has extended his or her knowledge and understanding of the topic and the global context iii. presents substantial reflection on his or her development as an IB learner through the project.